Actively Recruiting

 What this Trial Is About

-Researchers are evaluating Bright Light Therapy (BLT) as a treatment for depressive episodes in people with unipolar and bipolar depression, including seasonal and non-seasonal types.
-The study aims to optimize BLT administration, understand how it works, and identify which patients respond best.
-It explores how additional lifestyle and biological clock interventions might boost BLT's effects, how BLT affects the body's internal clock and sleep, and seeks to develop a brain model to understand BLT's impact on brain function.
-Participants will receive BLT using a 10,000 lux light intensity for 30 minutes every morning over 5 consecutive days, with treatment lasting between one and three weeks based on symptom improvement.
-They will be randomly assigned to one of three groups: receiving BLT at home following standard guidelines, receiving BLT in a cafe9-like setting with fixed daily treatment times to promote lifestyle and social benefits, or receiving BLT in the same setting with varying treatment times plus wearing blue light blocking glasses in the evening.
-Treatment sessions occur Monday to Friday between 7:30 and 10:30 AM.
-During the study, participants will wear devices to monitor sleep-wake patterns, physical activity, and personal light exposure.
-They will complete brief questionnaires on vitality, sleep, and mood multiple times daily via smartphone.
-Clinical characteristics, sleep, circadian rhythms, and light-related behaviors will be assessed at baseline.
-A subset will have saliva tests for melatonin levels and MRI scans to examine brain changes.
-The study includes up to two weeks of baseline, up to three weeks of treatment, and a three-month follow-up phase, measuring clinical improvement within 2 to 5 weeks.
+Researchers are studying Bright Light Therapy (BLT) to improve treatment for people experiencing depressive episodes, including unipolar and bipolar depression.
+The trial aims to optimize how BLT is given, understand how it works in the body, and identify which patients benefit most.
+It seeks to explore whether lifestyle changes and biological clock adjustments can enhance BLT's effects and develop a brain model to see how BLT influences the brain.
+Participants receive BLT using a 10,000 lux light lamp for 30 minutes each morning over 5 consecutive days.
+The treatment lasts between one and three weeks, depending on symptom improvement.
+Patients are randomly assigned to one of three groups: receiving BLT at home following standard guidelines, receiving BLT in a specialized café that promotes lifestyle and social interaction with fixed daily timing, or receiving BLT in the café with varied timing plus wearing blue light blocking glasses in the evening.
+Before, during, and after treatment, participants wear devices to monitor sleep, activity, and light exposure.
+They also complete frequent mood and vitality questionnaires via smartphone.
+Researchers assess clinical and biological factors that may predict treatment response, including brain scans for functional and structural changes.
+The study includes a baseline phase up to two weeks, a treatment phase up to three weeks, and a three-month follow-up to evaluate clinical improvement and other outcomes.

 CONDITIONS